chadpaulson/unity-konamicube/README.md

 Input Mapping
 --------------
-The input manager is mapped to accomidate a Playstation DualShock 3 controller on a Mac.
+The input manager is mapped to accommodate a Playstation DualShock 3 controller on a Mac.
 Be sure to substitute the [appropriate button mapping](http://forum.unity3d.com/threads/89288-PS3-Button-Map) when running the project in Windows.
 The project can also be re-mapped for use with an [Xbox 360 controller](http://wiki.unity3d.com/index.php?title=Xbox360Controller), among others.

 Video Demo
 -----------